 The Incentive Compensation award for any year may not exceed \$1,920,000.
-The Compensation Committee evaluated and took into account each of the above listed criteria in determining the performance goals for fiscal 2009 and took into account the same criteria in determining the performance goals for fiscal 2010.
-Due to our financial performance, our Chief Executive Officer received a cash bonus based on achievement of financial results between the third and fourth levels, as reflected in the Summary Compensation Table.
+The Compensation Committee evaluated and took into account each of the above listed criteria in determining the performance goals for fiscal 2010 and took into account the same criteria in determining the performance goals for fiscal 2011.
+Due to our financial performance, our Chief Executive Officer received a cash bonus based on achievement of financial results below the first level of pretax profit goal, as reflected in the Summary Compensation Table that follows.
 The other components of our Chief Executive Officer's compensation package are also reflected in the Summary Compensation Table and the footnotes following.